-Using Proposition 5.1, we can compute two additional liquidity-related covariances: the covariance between an asset's illiquidity and aggregate illiquidity, and the covariance between an asset's illiquidity and aggregate return.
+Using Proposition 10, we can compute two additional liquidity-related covariances: the covariance between an asset's illiquidity and aggregate illiquidity, and the covariance between an asset's illiquidity and the aggregate return.
 We take the aggregate return to be that of the portfolio u, which characterizes hedgers' supply.
-Acharya and Pedersen (2005) show theoretically, within a model with exogenous transaction costs, that both covariances are linked to expected returns in the cross-section.
+Acharya and Pedersen (2005) show theoretically, within a model with exogenous transaction costs, that both covariances are linked to expected returns in the cross section.
 In our model, the time-variation of the illiquidity of an asset n is proportional to the asset's cashflow variance Σ{nn} .
-Therefore, the covariances between the asset's illiquidity on one hand, and aggregate illiquidity or return on the other, are proportional to Σ{nn} .
+Therefore, the covariances between the asset's illiquidity on the one hand, and aggregate illiquidity or the aggregate return on the other, are proportional to Σ{nn} .

-Corollary 5.1 In the cross-section of assets:
+COROLLARY 3: In the cross-section of assets: